roblar658/analytics-code/README.md

+# Google analytics deletion request
-# Code to make deletion request for google analytics, for a given session
+Code to make deletion request for google analytics, for a given session, using Admin api.

 ## Expected network response